GAIA-UNIL/G2S/DOCUMENTATION.md

 `browser/src/g2s-api.js` exposes `G2S.create()`, jobs, typed array loading, typed configuration, Promise-based execution, progress callbacks, cancellation, and result access. `browser/src/g2s-worker.js` owns the Emscripten module and all simulation work.
 Cancellation terminates that worker; a later run creates a clean worker. `browser/src/g2s-bridge.js` keeps the page available between commands and translates interface manifests into the typed API.

 The initial supported browser set is current Chrome/Chromium and Firefox.
 Safari is not a release gate.
-The Wasm target is CPU-only, single-threaded, and excludes ZeroMQ, OpenMP, CUDA, OpenCL, distributed execution, autosave, and server tasking.
-Pthreads are deferred because they require `SharedArrayBuffer` and deployment-specific cross-origin isolation headers.
+The Wasm target is CPU-only and excludes ZeroMQ, CUDA, OpenCL, distributed execution, autosave, and server tasking.
+It emits a single-thread compatibility artifact and a separate OpenMP/pthread artifact because Emscripten cannot provide runtime thread fallback in one binary.

+The pthread artifact uses an eight-worker pool and the existing QS path-level OpenMP regions.
+FFTW planning and execution remain internally single-threaded to avoid nested parallelism. `src/wasmOpenMpMicrotask.cpp` is linked only into this artifact and extends the pinned Emscripten OpenMP dispatcher for QS regions that capture more than its stock 15-argument WebAssembly limit.
+Native builds do not compile this file.

 ### Reproducible browser build